dcaulton/cv_worker/README.md

 - training / runtime analysis
 - data annotation
 - system administration
-- system monitoring, kind of a read only sysadmin
+- system monitoring and tuning via the dashboard

 ## How do clients consume this app?